pwz266266/SiameseNetwork-pytorch/README.md

+## This repo is archived due to open source version of the original project will be uploaded and maintained.

 ### This file is used to track progress of face recognition part.

 + The prototype is still buggy and need to be fixed.